zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### startAngle `float`

-The start angle of the first segment.Available for donut and pie series.
+The start angle (degrees) of the first donut or pie segment.Angles increase clockwise and zero is to the left.
+Negative values are acceptable.

 #### Example
     <kendo:chart-seriesItem startAngle="startAngle">